encode/uvicorn/docs/index.md

                                   the current working directory.  [default: .]
   --h11-max-incomplete-event-size INTEGER
-                                  For h11, the maximum number of bytes to buffer of an incomplete event --factory                       Treat APP as an application factory, i.e. a () -> <ASGI app> callable.
+                                  For h11, the maximum number of bytes to buffer of an incomplete event.
+  --factory                       Treat APP as an application factory, i.e. a
+                                  () -> <ASGI app> callable.
   --help                          Show this message and exit.